ganrad/aks-hackathon/2-Test-Microservice/README.md

 3. Clone this GitHub repository to the Linux VM.

+4. Copy `src/main/resources/application.properties` file to parent directory with a different name (eg., Save it as file `application.properties.bkup`)

-4. Update SpringBoot configuration file `src/main/resources/application.properties` with correct values for MySQL host, port, database name, application user name and password.
+5. Update SpringBoot configuration file `src/main/resources/application.properties` and specify correct values for MySQL host, port, database name, application user name and password.

-5. Build the *Purchase Order* microservice application using *Maven*.
+6. Build the *Purchase Order* microservice application using *Maven*.

-6. Execute a docker *Build* using the provided `Dockerfile`.
+7. Execute a docker *Build* using the provided `Dockerfile`.

-7. Run the Purchase Order microservice container built in Step [6].
+8. Run the Purchase Order microservice container built in Step [6].

-8. Test the microservice API end-points.
+9. Test the microservice API end-points.
 Refer to the table below.

    URI Template | HTTP VERB | DESCRIPTION
    ------------ | --------- | -----------